ENR 1.2 Visual flight rules

 300m (1000ft) vertically;

-Clear of cloud and in sight of the surface
+Clear of clouds and in sight of the surface.

 5km